nebius/pysdk/README.md

 portray in_browser
 ```

-In the future, all the documentation will be available on github pages or elsewhere.
+In the future, all the documentation will be available on github pages.

 ### Contributing